-He pushed with his foot and soared into the air, soaring over the boulder before landing gently on the far side, his boots kicking up a cloud of dust that seemed to hang in the thin atmosphere, suspended like a sculpture in his wake.
+He pushed with his foot and rose into the air, soaring over the boulder before landing gently on the far side, his boots kicking up a cloud of dust that seemed to hang in the thin atmosphere, suspended like a sculpture in his wake.
 He launched himself again, the dust drifting back down to mask his footprints.

 If he came back this way tomorrow, there would be no signs of his passing.
 The landscape would be as pristine as it was in front of him now.